TritonDataCenter/triton-cmon/docs/INSTALLING.md

     triton instance create ubuntu-certified-18.04 sample-1G

-**Note:** Copy the client certificate and key you created earlier to your prometheus instance.
+**Important:** Copy the client certificate and key you created earlier to your Prometheus instance.
 Remember to protect your Triton SSH key because it has full access to everything in your account.
 Whereas the generated cmon sub-key can only be used for accessing CMON.